ganguli-lab/twpca/README.md

 ## :warning: Please use our newer code --- [Piecewise Linear Time Warping](https://github.com/ahwillia/affinewarp):

 Our new work removes the assumption of low-dimensional dynamics, and uses a new optimization framework to avoid local minima in the warping function fitting routine.
-The [new code package](https://github.com/ahwillia/affinewarp) is also better optimized for speed, contains more extensive cross-validation routines, and has tools for working with spike data in continuous time.
+The [new code package](https://github.com/ahwillia/affinewarp) is also better optimized for speed, contains cross-validation routines, and has tools for working with spike data in continuous time.

 ## [DEPRECATED] Time warped principal components analysis (TWPCA)